SumoLogic/sumologic-documentation/docs/search/copilot.md

 ## FAQ

 <details>
-<summary>What is Sumo Logic Mo Copilot?</summary>
+<summary>What is Sumo Logic Copilot?</summary>

-Sumo Logic Mo Copilot is an AI assistant integrated into the Sumo Logic Log Analytics Platform.
+Sumo Logic Copilot (also referred to as Sumo Logic Mo Copilot) is an AI assistant integrated into the Sumo Logic Log Analytics Platform.
 It enables natural language queries and contextual troubleshooting, helping users extract actionable insights from logs.
 Copilot does not process or share your log data with any third party.
 </details>

 <details>